-As shown in Figure 75, a 0 or null in the output frequency response of the DAC (after interpolation, modulation, and DAC reconstruction) occurs at the final DAC sample rate (f{DAC}).
-This is due to the inherent SIN(x)/x roll-off response in the digital-to-analog conversion.
-In applications where the desired frequency content is below $f{DAC}/2$, this may not be a problem.
-Note that at $f{DAC}/2$ the loss due to SIN(x)/x is 4 dB.
+As shown in Figure 75, a 0 or null in the output frequency response of the DAC (after interpolation, modulation, and DAC reconstruction) occurs at the final DAC sample rate ( $f{DAC}$ ).
+This is due to the inherent $\sin(x)/x$ roll-off response in the digital-to-analog conversion.
+In applications where the desired frequency content is below $f{DAC}/2$ , this may not be a problem.
+Note that at $f{DAC}/2$ the loss due to $\sin(x)/x$ is 4 dB.
 In direct RF applications, this roll-off may be problematic due to the increased pass-band amplitude variation as well as the reduced amplitude of the desired signal.

-Consider an application where the digital data into the AD9773 represents a baseband signal around $f{\rm DAC}/4$ with a pass band of $f{\rm DAC}/10$.
-The reconstructed signal out of the AD9773 would experience only a 0.75 dB amplitude variation over its pass band.
-However, the image of the same signal occurring at $3\times f{\rm DAC}/4$ suffers from a pass-band flatness variation of 3.93 dB.
-This image may be the desired signal in an IF application using one of the various modulation modes in the AD9773.
+Consider an application where the digital data into the AD9775 represents a baseband signal around $f{DAC}/4$ with a pass band of $f{DAC}/10$ .
+The reconstructed signal out of the AD9775 would experience only a 0.75 dB amplitude variation over its pass band.
+However, the image of the same signal occurring at $3 \times f{DAC}/4$ suffers from a pass-band flatness variation of 3.93 dB.
+This image may be the desired signal in an IF application using one of the various modulation modes in the AD9775.
 This roll-off of image frequencies can be seen in Figure 59 to Figure 74, where the effect of the interpolation and modulation rate is apparent as well.

 Figure 75.
-Effect of Zero Stuffing on DAC's SIN(x)/x Response
+Effect of Zero Stuffing on DAC's sin(x)/x Response

 To improve upon the pass-band flatness of the desired image, the zero stuffing mode can be enabled by setting the control register bit to Logic 1.
-This option increases the ratio of f{DAC}/f{DATA} by a factor of 2 by doubling the DAC sample rate and inserting a midscale sample (that is, 1000 0000 0000 0000) after every data sample originating from the interpolation filter.
+This option increases the ratio of $f{DAC}/f{DATA}$ by a factor of 2 by doubling the DAC sample rate and inserting a midscale sample (that is, 1000 0000 0000 0000) after every data sample originating from the interpolation filter.
 This is important as it affects the PLL divider ratio needed to keep the VCO within its optimum speed range.
-Note that the zero stuffing takes place in the digital signal chain at the output of the digital modulator, before the DAC.
+Note that the zero stuffing takes place in the digital signal chain at the output of the digital modulator before the DAC.

-The net effect is to increase the DAC output sample rate by a factor of $2\times$ with the 0 in the SIN(x)/x DAC transfer function occurring at twice the original frequency.
-A 6 dB loss in amplitude at low frequencies is also evident, as can be seen in Figure 76.
+The net effect is to increase the DAC output sample rate by a factor of $2 \times$ with the 0 in the $\sin(x)/x$ DAC transfer function occurring at twice the original frequency.
+A 6 dB loss in amplitude at low frequencies is also evident (see Figure 75).

-It is important to realize that the zero stuffing option by itself does not change the location of the images but rather their amplitude, pass-band flatness, and relative weighting.
-For instance, in the previous example, the pass-band amplitude flatness of the image at $3\times f{\text{DATA}}/4$ is now improved to 0.59 dB while the signal level has increased slightly from -10.5 dBFS to -8.1 dBFS.
+Note that the zero-stuffing option by itself does not change the location of the images but rather their amplitude, pass-band flatness, and relative weighting.
+For instance, in the previous example, the pass-band amplitude flatness of the image at $3 \times f{DATA}/4$ improved to +0.59 dB while the signal level increased slightly from -10.5 dBFS to -8.1 dBFS.

-INTERPOLATING (COMPLEX MIX MODE)
+INTERPOLATING (COMPLEX MIX MODE) (Control Register 0x01, Bit 2)

-In the complex mix mode, the two digital modulators on the AD9773 are coupled to provide a complex modulation function.
+In the complex mix mode, the two digital modulators on the AD9775 are coupled to provide a complex modulation function.
 In conjunction with an external quadrature modulator, this complex modulation can be used to realize a transmit image rejection architecture.
 The complex modulation function can be programmed for $e^{+j\omega t}$ or $e^{-j\omega t}$ to give upper or lower image rejection.
-As in the real modulation mode, the modulation frequency ω can be programmed via the SPI port for $f{\rm DAC}/2$, $f{\rm DAC}/4$, and $f{\rm DAC}/8$, where $f{\rm DAC}$ represents the DAC output rate.
+As in the real modulation mode, the modulation frequency $\omega$ can be programmed via the SPI port for $f{DAC}/2$ , $f{DAC}/4$ , and $f{DAC}/8$ , where $f{DAC}$ represents the DAC output rate.